matplotlib/matplotlib/doc/faq/installing_faq.rst

 <http://brew.sh>`_ or `macports <https://www.macports.org>`_.
 Power users on
-OSX will likely want one of homebrew or macports on their system to install open source software packages, but it is perfectly possible to use these systems with another source for your Python binary, such as Anaconda, Canopy or Python.org Python.
+OSX will likely want one of homebrew or macports on their system to install open source software packages, but it is perfectly possible to use these systems with another source for your Python binary, such as Anaconda or Python.org Python.

 .. _install_osx_binaries: